mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 }
 ```

 Above we define a dummy `defer` object in case the user hasn't provided one.
-In case we have definitions of deferred factories we loop through all of them and set the `deps` property to an empty array in case it is not defined or has a falsy value.
+On the other hand, if we have definitions of deferred factories we loop over all of them and set the `deps` property to an empty array in case it is not defined or has a falsy value.

 The `normalizeRouteConfig` method is also responsible for creating different route definition objects such as `AsyncRoute`s and `Route`s.
 In order to not loose the `defer` property from our `RouteDefinition` we need to pass it to the constructors of any `RouteDefinition`-like class: